-2. Clearing and blocking third-party cookies
+2. Block third-party cookies

 Once a third party has tagged you with its cookies, it can track you for months unless you regularly clean your device.
-Chrome, Firefox, Safari, Opera, and Microsoft Edge all have options that let you clean out third-party cookies.
+Chrome, Firefox, Opera, and Microsoft Edge all have options that let you clean out third-party cookies.
 These browsers also have options that help limit the ability of third parties to give your device cookies, although they are generally less effective than the browser extensions listed above.

-Search engines are the highways of the Internet.
+Search engines are the highways of the internet.
 They take us directly to the content we want.
 However, they often record and sell your search history, which for many people is the same as selling their browsing history.
 Search engines such as DuckDuckGo or Qwant do not track your IP address or log your search history, letting you access information with privacy.

-4. Adjust privacy settings
+4. Adjust your privacy settings